chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 Settings
 =====================================================
-The following settings are may be configured in the ``supermarket.rb`` file.
+The following settings are available in the ``supermarket.rb`` file.

 .. note:: You must run ``supermarket-ctl reconfigure`` to apply any changes made in the ``supermarket.rb`` file.